Frequently Asked Questions

 Sessions are typically 45-60 minutes long.

-We do have a therapist that accepts insurance.
-Tad Lusk is our Medicaid provider with Denver Men’s Therapy -you can book Medicaid appointments with Tad by following the Book tab and finding his name under the drop-down menu.
-All of our other therapists do not take insurance.
-If you have insurance we can provide you with the needed documentation and billing so that you may be reimbursed by your insurance carrier.
+None of our therapists take insurance, but we can provide you with the needed documentation and billing so that you may be reimbursed by your insurance carrier.
 We currently accept cash, check, most major credit cards and Bitcoin via coinbase.
 Please call to discuss the treatment fee as well a possible adjusted fee.

 There are a few things to consider when thinking about using medical insurance for psychotherapy: